dgoffredo/mq/README.md

 Any error reported to the user through `mq`'s standard error pipe is grounds for terminating the `mq` process.
 It will not terminate itself on purpose, and many errors are recoverable, but for simplicity's sake it's best to start again when an error occurs.
+Note that if the `--debug` option is specified on the command line, debugging information will be printed to stderr in addition to reported errors.

 ### Build
 The `mq` binary is built in place using the `Makefile`: